ehrpg/lastdescent/docs/technology.md

 |-------|------|--------|-------------
 | PDA   | 1000 | 0.4    | 8

-## Energy
+## Electricity as Fuel

 With the rise of better battery technology, electricity has taken over mankind's technology.
-Electricity is used to power cars, helicopters, almost all appliances.
-All aircraft use some sort of high yield Ion Engine.
+Electricity is used to power cars, helicopters, vessels and almost all appliances.
+All aircraft and vessels use the Feynman Drive, a high yield Ion Engine, as their sublight engine.

 After the successful completion of ITER in 2028 fusion engines became more and more widespread.
+Fusion cores are used, as Power Cores, on all ships and vessels for power.

 This has lead the price of fossil fuels (oil, diesel, gas) to drop drastically.
-While vehicles with internal combustion engines still exists, they are most often kept only for recreational purposes.
+While vehicles with internal combustion engines still exists, they are most often kept only for recreational purposes or because of sentimental value.

 ## Internet